Legacy

 Favorite Musician: Roger Bennett

-Favorite Hobby/Interest: Water and Snow Skiing/Collecting Sinatra Memorabilia
+Favorite Hobby/Interest: Water and Snow Skiing/Collecting Sinatra

 Favorite Scripture: Jeremiah 29:11